 Types of Webs

-- Orb-webs: Mostly created by the Araneidae, Tetragnathidae, and Uloboridae families of spiders
+- Orb-webs: mostly created by the Araneidae, Tetragnathidae, and Uloboridae families of spiders

-- Funnel Webs: Spun by spiders belonging to the Hexathelidae family
+- Funnel Webs: spun by spiders belonging to the Hexathelidae family

-- Tent Webs: Built by spiders belonging to the genus Cyrtophora
+- Tent Webs: built by spiders belonging to the genus Cyrtophora

-Different Purpose of Spider Silk
+Different Uses of Spider Silk

-- Building the main framework (Drag Lines) of a web to catch prey
+- Building the main framework (drag lines) of a web to catch prey

 - Building the spokes of the web